ben-tkt/ben-tkt.github.io/README.md

 - Key business insights and high value recommendations were proposed based on the analytics done.

 **Regression Models for Online Learning Platforms (_Oct 2023_)**
-- Built a prediction machine using Random Forest and Decision Tree algorithms to predict the conversion probability of leads for an online learning platform (leads are audiences that showed interest in the programs)
+- Built a prediction machine using Random Forest and Decision Tree algorithms to predict the conversion probability of leads for an online learning platform (leads are audiences that showed interest in the programs).
 - Models were able to achieve a precision score of 83%, allowing business to focus their resources on clients that has an 83% likelihood to convert.

 **Exploratory Data Analysis on Foodhub business review (_Sep 2023_)**
-- Conducted in-depth EDA on Foodhub data using python
+- Conducted in-depth EDA on Foodhub data using python.
-- Delivered revenue-boosting insights through beautiful vizualizations and compelling storytelling
+- Delivered revenue-boosting insights through beautiful vizualizations and compelling storytelling.

 **Weight Profile Prediction (_Jan 2020_)**
 - Built a predictive model that can project how a person's weight will vary through their life, according to their personality archetype.